-USAID is also strengthening women and children nutrition in the country by supporting the Azerbaijan Government’s food fortification initiative that will reduce high levels of anemia and other forms of nutritional deficiency.
-The USAID-funded National Nutrition Survey, the first of its kind in Azerbaijan, will provide important empirical data for the national food fortification initiative.
+USAID also strengthened women and children nutrition in the country by supporting the Azerbaijan Government’s food fortification initiative that would reduce high levels of anemia and other forms of nutritional deficiency.
+The USAID-funded National Nutrition Survey, the first of its kind in Azerbaijan, provided important empirical data for the national food fortification initiative.

 USAID ended its health activities in Azerbaijan in September 2013.